Coronavirus (COVID-19) infection control for care providers

 How to help prevent the spread of coronavirus (COVID-19)

-As we move towards the winter, infection rates are increasing and restrictions tightening once again.
+As the number of coronavirus cases is rising rapidly across the country, a national lockdown has been introduced once more and everyone must stay at home.
 It remains vital to take the following steps to help contain the spread of the virus:

 - regular hand washing for 20 seconds or more